 server 2 – the database (MySql – MariaDB)

 server 3 – the primary mail server (qmail – customized outbound MTA)

 server 4 – bounce processor and image server (good ol Linux and Perl)

 The scalability comes with server 3, those qmail servers can be added to the mix as the custom install allows for multi node, multi domain and distribution options based on traffic flow.

 I still have it, it lives on a single server in my office and is online, limited of course because I cant have anyone sign up and send 3 million emails … that wouldn’t be good.
 I think the signup process and client pages are in fact accessible, it even send out mailers but I believe I have it stop at 10 or 20, something like that anyway.

 I haven’t worked on it for some time now, the front end is a bit rough and is – in my view – still in the prototype phase.
 Just recently my son who takes an art class is making use of his newly acquired skills and is adding some fun looking graphics and learning a bit about web pages, templates, etc. He’s already posted up his first image on the home page which I thought was cool, and he’s making a few others which will soon be added header and several other pages.
 Eventually all the images will be replaced with his work, I’m just letting him run with it.

 I didn’t just fall off the turnip truck, been around for a long time, I know a few things to say the least.
 I am not an expert in everything, if someone claims they’re are, I will show you a liar.
-I am however, fairly clever and can figure out most if not any problem situation, I can certainly read/write code in many flavors, and most if not all other accompanying layers of protocols.
+I am however, fairly clever and can figure out most if not any problem situation.
+I think on my feet, I can certainly read/write code in many flavors, develop/manage/maintain system architectures in a standalone or cloud environment, and am proficient in most, if not all protocols.